ChisatoNishikigi/supp-material/GENMIX_SOURCES.md

 The following repository files are relevant to GenMix:

-- `DATASET_DETAILS.md` for the overall dataset setting,
+- `DATASET_DETAILS.md` for the overall dataset setting and source counts,
-- `DATA_ACCESS.md` for source access principles and redistribution boundaries,
+- `DATA_ACCESS.md` for source access principles and redistribution boundaries, and
-- `metadata/genmix_source_counts.csv` for the structured per-source count table, and
 - `metadata/source_links.csv` for source-level references and access notes.

 ## Summary